 Pursuant to the provisions of the Every Student Succeeds Act of 2015, the School will submit its Federal Title I LEA Plan, describing the School's Title I services.

-Equal Educational Opportunity Model Policy [required]
+Equal Educational Opportunity Policy

 The Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.